ezze/map-fn/README.md

 }); // baz property is missing
 ```

-These is the full list of strict functions:
+This is the full list of strict functions:

 - `createMapFnStrict`;
 - `createMapFnStrictUndefined`;